theobytes/smartblog/content/blog/what-is-cloud-computing.md

 Businesses build and manage their own data centers for their specific tasks.There is more control over scalability, flexibility and customizability.
 A business can build the needed infrastructure or outsource it from other providers such as amazon aws, Microsoft azure and any more.

+### Hybrid Cloud

+The integration public cloud architecture and private architecture, taking the benefits of both architectures.
+Public clouds are cheap and offers benefits such as scalability and easy management, however, the public cloud architecture is not secure.
+As a result, it's not advisable to put high risk, sensitive data in it.

+On the other hand, private cloud infrastructure is secure and offers the user much greater customization power.
+However, it is very expensive to maintain a private cloud because of the equipment and expertise needed to run one.

+So, a business can decide to take the benefits of both private and public cloud, dividing the workload and services into two categories, high risk and less risk.
+The less risky data and services are deployed in the public cloud and the high risk and sensitive services are deployed to the private cloud.

 ## Computing Services